samdenty/gqless/README.md

 Apollo encourages you to manually update the cache, which leads to loads of boilerplate.

-graphqless's cache is inspired by [`mobx`](https://github.com/mobxjs/mobx).
+gqless's cache is inspired by [`mobx`](https://github.com/mobxjs/mobx).
 You use normal JS methods/assignments, and the cache is auto-updated.

 ```ts
 // Increment my age